openjdm/openjdm.github.io/_sources/sunk_cost.md

-From miniscule daily decisions to vast historical decisions, the sunk cost effect pushes decision makers to follow through with their decisions despite negative circumstances.
+From miniscule daily decisions to vast historical decisions, the sunk cost effect pushes decision makers to follow through with their decisions despite negative consequences.
 It may seem as if the sunk cost effect can have unavoidable negative impacts in various situations.
 In part, this is true.
 Even some of the most efficient and knowledgeable decision makers continue to experience the sunk cost effect in their